GM Module Replacement Instructions

 Q23: The security light blinks but won't stay on during the procedure.
 What does this mean?

-A blinking security light usually means:
+A blinking security light usually means a communication issue:

 • The module may not be properly installed